mavrinpn/MoneyTracker/README.md

-# diploma
+# About

-A new Flutter project.
+This Flutter project demonstrates my skills in mobile development.

 ## Getting Started